 What Kids Need: Parents to Keep Track

-Another approach to this is to ensure that your kids and their friends feel invited to come into your home.
+Another approach is to ensure that your kids and their friends feel invited to come into your home.
 Make your house a beautiful place for kids to enjoy being with others.
 You will learn a bit about them and be able to see first hand what kind of person your child is choosing.
-When your kids know that you are great with them having their friends over, it helps them feel comfortable with your standards as well.
-All around by having parents who pay attention to making their home inviting, the kids will enjoy a healthy relationship with their parents.
+When your kids know that you are great with them having their friends over, it helps them feel comfortable with your standards.
+By having parents who pay attention to making their home inviting, the kids will enjoy a healthy relationship with their parents.

 I challenge you today to renew your efforts to keep track of your child and all their doings.
 To follow-up with a phone call when they say, I wasn’t truant, I was just tardy.
 Oh, really?
 I would reply, let’s make a phone call to your assistant principal or the child’s counselor.
-Your child will learn quickly that you’re on top of things and most of all that you want the best for them.
+Your child will notice that you’re on top of things and, most of all, that you want the best for them.

 Yours for Better Parenting,